Legal Aid of Sonoma County Board of Directors

 Jennifer E. Douglas is a partner at the law firm of Dickenson Peatman & Fogarty.
 She has been a lawyer for 25 years with extensive experience in all manner of employment issues including wage and hour, discrimination, reasonable accommodation, leaves of absence, and implementing state and federal regulations.
 She often analyzes legal risks associated with hiring, disciplining and firing in order to counsel clients with these employment decisions.
 Although counseling is the key to DP&F’s employment practice, Jennifer is a trained and experienced litigator who protects her clients’ interests when litigation becomes necessary.
 Jennifer received her JD from the University of San Francisco School of Law, San Francisco.

-Secretary, Jacquelynne Ocaña
+Vice President, Jacquelynne Ocaña

 Private Fiduciary, Specialized Services for Law Firms